 - You want to pack light – If the idea of overpacking and having way too many T-shirts is your idea of hell, then don’t worry; the Nomatic Travel Pack won’t LET you pack too much.
 It’s 20 liters and expands to 30 if you REALLY need that extra pair of shoes.

-- You like a bit of style – This is a nicely designed pack.
+- You like a bit of style – This is a nicely designed pack, and makes for a great business backpack.
 It’s smart, it’s all black, and there aren’t loads of unnecessary dangling parts that’ll get tangled up or whack people in the face when you jump on a bus.
 Pretty sleek for a style-conscious, city-loving backpacker, we’d say.

 Quick Answers – The Nomatic Travel Pack is NOT for you if…

 - You want something more active – Let’s be real: you won’t be taking the very urban looking Nomatic Travel Pack hiking in the jungle or on dusty desert treks.
 It’s just NOT that sort of bag, to be honest.
-For something outdoorsy, we’d suggest the Osprey Porter 30.
+For something outdoorsy, we’d suggest the Osprey Talon 33 the Osprey Atmos 65 or check out our Osprey Aether 70 review!

 - You want to pack MORE stuff – At only 20 (and at a stretch, 30) liters, you won’t be stuffing a lot into the Nomatic Travel Pack.
 The Tortuga Setout Travel Backpack is WAY more about space and boasts killer capacity.
 It has that urban look and is much bulkier at 35 liters.